 Discovery+ is a subscription streaming service that features content from popular networks such as HGTV, TLC, A&E and Food Network.

 The company calls its new venture the “definitive non-fiction, real-life subscription streaming service.”
-But discovery+ will be looking for a piece of the pie in the increasingly-congested monthly subscription market that already includes big players such as Disney, Apple, Amazon and Netflix.
+But discovery+ is playing for a piece of the pie in the increasingly-congested monthly subscription market that includes big players such as Disney, Apple, Amazon and Netflix.